-- 12. The BCARCC will process requests for frequency coordination of fixed-frequency stations from individuals or from sponsoring organizations.
-However, the individual, or licensee representing the sponsoring organization, must hold an Advanced Amateur operating certificate or approved equivalent, and be appointed by the organization to be the coordination holder.
-The Certificatte of Coordination, issued upon request will be issued to the individual or the sponsoring organization. - 13.
-All registered coordinations are for a specific: - a. transmit and receive frequency; - b. transmitter location (latitude, longitude, and ground elevation above mean sea level (AMSL)) (AMSL is shown on standard topographic maps); - c. antenna elevation above ground, antenna gain and radiation pattern; - d. feed line configuration (filters, duplexers, feeder type and length); - e. effective radiated power (ERP); - f. mode of operation; - g. method of repeater access; and - h. sponsoring organization and station licensee.
+- 11. The BCARCC will process requests for frequency coordination of fixed-frequency stations from individuals or from sponsoring organizations.
+However, the individual or licensee of the sponsoring organization must hold an Advanced Amateur operating certificate or approved equivalent and be appointed by the organization to be the coordination holder.
+The Coordination will be issued to the individual or the sponsoring organization. - 12.
+All registered coordinations are for a specific: - a.
+Transmit and receive frequency. - b.
+Transmitter location (latitude, longitude, and ground elevation above mean sea level (AMSL)) (AMSL is shown on standard topographic maps). - c.
+Antenna elevation above ground. - d.
+Estimated effective radiated power (ERP); - e.
+Mode of operation. - f.
+Method of repeater access; and - g.
+Sponsoring organization and station licensee. - 13.
+Only essential information, such as frequencies, location and access method will be published. - 14.
+The BCARCC recommends that all new coordinations use continuous tone coded squelch systems (CTCSS, DPL, etc.) as a means of repeater access.
+However, the BCARCC recognizes that in many cases carrier-operated-squelch will not result in undesirable station or system operation or complaints of interference and does not intend to require CTCSS for coordination in the foreseeable future.
+It remains the responsibility of Amateur Radio licensees to avoid creating interference, and to take all reasonable steps to avoid being interfered with. - 15.

-This information will be on the Certificate of Coordination, but not all will be considered public information (see "Confidentiality of Information").

-- 14. The BCARCC recommends that all new coordinations use continuous tone coded squelch systems (CTCSS, DPL, etc.) as a means of repeater access.
-However, the BCARCC recognizes that in many cases carrier-operated-squelch will not result in undesirable station or system operation or complaints of conflict, and does not intend to require CTCSS for coordination in the foreseeable future.
-It remains the responsibility of Amateur Radio operators to take all reasonable steps to avoid conflict regarding frequency use - 15.
 The BCARCC is not concerned with the ownership or control of transmitter or receiver sites. - 16.
-Registered coordination will be evidenced by a Certificate of Coordination issued by the BCARCC.
-It is the responsibility of the coordination holder to notify the BCARCC immediately when the coordinated frequency is activated (put into use), and to submit a revised request for coordination if any of the coordination conditions listed in the Certificate is changed subsequently.

-- 17. FOR THE PROTECTION OF YOUR COORDINATION, YOU MUST KEEP US INFORMED.
-The licensee of a coordinated station (the coordination holder) is advised to keep the BCARCC informed as to the status of the station and any associated system by having an up-to-date On-line Update/Request Form on file with the BCARCC.
-A change of any of the parameters listed on the Certificate of Coordination without prior coordination by the BCARCC may cause the Certificate of Coordination to become invalid because of incorrect information in the coordination data base, which could lead to other stations being coordinated incorrectly.
-The BCARCC requires that an On-line Update/Request Form be submitted at least once every five years - 18.
-Except in special circumstances, all correspondence from the BCARCC will be directed to the coordination holder.
-To facilitate this correspondence, the email address used must be that of the coordination holder; the postal address used must be his/her home address or personal post-office box.
+It is the responsibility of the coordination holder to notify the BCARCC immediately when the coordinated frequency is activated (put into use), and to submit a revised request for coordination if any of the coordination conditions is changed subsequently. - 17.
+FOR THE PROTECTION OF YOUR COORDINATION, YOU MUST KEEP US INFORMED.
+The licensee of a coordinated station (the coordination holder) is advised to keep the BCARCC informed as to the status of the station and any associated system by having an up-todate Request for Coordination on file with the BCARCC.
+A change of any of the parameters listed on the Coordination without prior coordination by the BCARCC may cause the Coordination to become invalid because of incorrect information in the coordination data base, which could lead to other stations being coordinated incorrectly.
+The BCARCC recommends that updated Request for Coordination forms be submitted about every 5 years.
+COORDINATION REQUIRES COOPERATION!!

+18. Except in special circumstances, all correspondence from the BCARCC will be directed to the coordination holder.
+To facilitate this correspondence, the email address used must be that of the coordination holder.